Nobudy5758/movie_trailer_app-/README.md

-# Movie Trailer App (Online + Offline)
+# Movie Trailer App
-This is a Kivy-based mobile app that generates trailers from movies using:
+Kivy-based Android app for creating movie trailers from emotional, fight, and moral scenes.
-- Hugging Face API (Online Mode)
-- Local scene detection (Offline Mode)

-## Build APK with Codemagic
+## Build on Codemagic
-1. Push code to GitHub.
+1. Push this repo to GitHub.
-2. Connect repo to Codemagic.
+2. Connect your GitHub repo to Codemagic.
-3. Build using `codemagic.yaml`.
+3. Add `HUGGINGFACE_API_KEY` in Codemagic environment variables.
+4. Run build — APK will be available in artifacts.